A security researcher known as “Mobile Hacker”, shown how vulnerable are Android phones that haven't been updated.

 This vulnerability highlights the importance of updating our devices immediately.

-Zero-click attacks, for those who may not know, are cyber threats that require no interaction from the victim, no clicking on suspicious links or applications.
+Zero-click attacks, for those who may not know, are cyber threats that require no interaction from the victim, no clicking on suspicious links or downloading apps.
 The hacker simply needs proximity to perform these malicious actions over Bluetooth.
 The vulnerability in question affects many operating systems on different devices, but is particularly concerning for older versions of Android.

 Why; Most Android vendors stop supporting devices after just two years and follow infrequent update cycles (quarterly at best).
 This means security updates are delayed for months making these devices ripe targets for hackers.